TheRosettaFoundation/SOLAS-Match/README.md

 # Release Notes

+## Version 16.4

+- Admins now have an option via a checkbox, when revoking a task, to add the linguist to the deny list.
+- TMs for Translation steps in Phase are now readonly for self service.
+- Maximum translation deadline is now displayed in a revision task.
+It is the maximum of those translation tasks that a revision task is dependent on.
+- Standard termbases are added for self service projects.

 ## Version 16.3

 - A new item has been added to the Admin page "List purchase orders." ( https://twbplatform.org/po_report/ ) shows all purchase orders.
 Each "PO #" has a link to a version of the SoW Report which contains all tasks of any status for that PO.